 Once the oxidation process is complete, the drying process is the most common next step.

-During the drying state, the leaves are either sun-dried, air-dried, or oven-dried with the goal of removing the moisture from the leaves so it can be packed and shelf-stable.
+During the drying state, the leaves are either sun-dried, air-dried, or oven-dried to remove the moisture from the leaves so they can be packed and shelf-stable.

 Some teas go through an additional post-fermentation process, where they are fermented a second time.
-For example, green pu-erh tea must go through a second process to get the mellow flavor or it ends up too bitter.
+For example, green pu-erh tea must go through a second process to get the mellow flavor or end up too bitter.

-After the tea leaves are prepared for sale, there are usually a few final steps that determine what form the tea will be sold to consumers.
+After the tea leaves are prepared for sale, there are usually a few final steps determining what form the tea will be sold to consumers.

-Most tea is cut and sifted into small particles so it can fit in tea bags.
+Most tea is cut and sifted into small particles to fit in tea bags.

 This is not the tea an educated tea drinker consumes.

-What we want is high-quality, as whole ingredient as we can find, loose leaf tea.
+We want high-quality, the whole ingredient we can find, loose-leaf tea.

-And a general rule we note is: the bigger the ingredients, the better.
+And a general rule we note is: that the bigger the ingredients, the better.

-*Note: we are referring to loose leaf dried teas in this case and not finely ground matcha tea, which is a different category of tea altogether.
+*Note: we are referring to loose-leaf dried teas in this case and not finely ground matcha tea, which is a different tea category altogether.

-By the time the tea ends up in your infuser, it has undergone hundreds of processes, each one a direct or indirect decision by the farmer, manufacturer, wholesaler and retailer.
+By the time the tea ends up in your infuser, it has undergone hundreds of processes, each a direct or indirect decision by the farmer, manufacturer, wholesaler, and retailer.

-From growing, plucking, drying to shipping, processing and packing, that tea has quite the story to tell.
+From growing, plucking, and drying to shipping, processing, and packing, that tea has quite the story to tell.

 And after that first sip, you'll know if it's a good story or a bad one.

-You'd think the farmers and manufacturers would have more of a say in how their tea is presented and sold to the market, but that's simply not the case.
+You'd think the farmers and manufacturers would have more say in how their tea is presented and sold to the market, but that's simply not the case.

-For better or worse, it's the tea retailers that control the image of tea as it is presented to the public.
+For better or worse, tea retailers control the image of tea as it is presented to the public.

-As an example, according to digital trends, in January 2014 “matcha” has risen as a popular search term in the United States, showcasing the increase in demand for matcha green tea.
+For example, according to digital trends, in January 2014, "matcha" has risen as a popular search term in the United States, showcasing the increase in demand for matcha green tea.

-Unfortunately, companies like Starbucks and Coffee Bean and Tea Leaf have made popular matcha drinks using low-grade produced matcha tea combined with milk and sugar.
+Unfortunately, companies like Starbucks, Coffee Bean, and Tea Leaf have made popular matcha drinks using low-grade matcha tea combined with milk and sugar.

-A sugar and milk-filled matcha latte leaves little room for acquiring—and appreciating—a taste for true matcha.
+A sugar and milk-filled matcha latte leaves little room for acquiring—and appreciating—a taste for authentic matcha.

-These same companies have popularized sweetened tea in the form of brewed tea with added sugar as well as blends of tea that have artificial flavors and sugar added to the blend.
+These same companies have popularized sweetened tea in the form of brewed tea with added sugar and blends of tea with artificial flavors and sugar added to the mix.

 These added flavorings mask the true beauty of tea on top of altering the palate and taste perception of the public.